-Tips for Dealing with Arizona Summer Heat
+5 Tips for Dealing with Arizona Summer Heat

-Summers are hot here in Phoenix Arizona no way around it.
+There is no doubt; that the summers are hot here in sunny Phoenix, Arizona.
 As a real estate agent working with clients all over the country, I often get asked how do you handle the hot summers in Arizona?
-In fact, this is a real question from a client in Seattle: “We’ve been watching the temps in Phoenix lately, and they seem intimidating!
+In fact, this is a real question from a buyer from Seattle: “We’ve been watching the temps in Phoenix lately, and they seem intimidating!
 I’ve heard that Prescott is cooler than Phoenix.
 I can’t seem to find any active adult communities there.
 Your thoughts?”
-These clients are coming out in July to explore the area’s retirement communities.
-Below some tips for dealing with Arizona Summer heat.
+These clients are coming out in July to explore our area’s retirement communities.
+Below are 5 tips for dealing with Arizona Summer heat.

 Another option is to rent a home in a cooler location in Arizona for the summer months.
 That requires a few hours of travel to a higher elevation and of course thinking ahead to rent your spot.
-You can expect temperatures to be anywhere from 10 to 15 degrees cooler than the Phoenix area.
-Favorite places to got are Prescott, Pinetop, Flagstaff, ShowLow, and Sedona.
+You can expect temperatures to be anywhere from 10 to 15 degrees cooler than in the Phoenix area.
+Favorite places to go are Prescott, Pinetop, Flagstaff, ShowLow, and Sedona.

 5. Change your mindset

 So if you are braving the AZ heat and not leaving, the good news is all the Phoenix retirement community recreation centers are air-conditioned, and there are pools to cool off in.
 The larger communities have walking or jogging tracks inside.
 Your house is air-conditioned, as well as your car and all the stores -so it’s not so bad.
 Your blood does thin over a few years, and you do get used to the hot summers.
 Just remember to do things outside early in the AM or after the sun goes down.
 This is especially true for walking your dog.
 Dealing with the heat is all about changing your mindset.
 And, yes there is no snow to shovel.